ibm-mas/gitops/docs/orchestration.md

 Custom Resource Healthchecks
 -------------------------------------------------------------------------------

-MAS GitOps requires a set of [Custom resource healthchecks](https://argo-cd.readthedocs.io/en/stable/operator-manual/health/#custom-health-checks) to be registered with the ArgoCD in the **Management Cluster**.
+MAS GitOps requires a set of [Custom Resource Healthchecks](https://argo-cd.readthedocs.io/en/stable/operator-manual/health/#custom-health-checks) to be registered with the ArgoCD in the **Management Cluster**.

 This allows ArgoCD to properly interpret and report the health status of the various custom resources used by MAS.
 This is a crucial part of ensuring that resources have finished reconciling before allowing subsequent sync waves (which may contain dependent resources) to proceed.